MyersResearchGroup/myersresearchgroup.github.io/content/publication/dubikhin-invited-2017/index.md

   in medium-scale embedded and mobile systems, and act as a core organ of autonomous electronics such as sensor nodes.
 Analog and digital parts are closely inter-mixed, hence demanding AMS design methods and tools to be more holistic.
-In particular, the emergence of “little digital” electronics inside or near analog circuitry calls for the increasing use of asynchronous logic.
+In particular, the emergence of "little digital" electronics inside or near analog circuitry calls for the increasing use of asynchronous logic.
 To cope with the growing complexity of AMS designs, formal methods are required to complement traditional simulation approaches.
 This paper presents an overview of the state-of-the-art in AMS formal